dzekelid/schedules/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/schedules/master/_listings/sendgrid/campaigns-campaign-id-schedules-test-post.md
-- name: SendGrid Patch Campaigns Campaign  Schedules
+- name: SendGrid Add Campaigns Campaign  Schedules
   description: |-
-    **This endpoint allows to you change the scheduled time and date for a campaign to be sent.**
+    **This endpoint allows you to schedule a specific date and time for your campaign to be sent.**

     For more information: